Seirdy/seirdy.one/content/posts/website-best-practices.md

 Consider using a `<figure>` element when employing the previous section's two-part strategy.
 Place one of the two aforementioned pieces of information in a `<figcaption>`; the caption can come before or after the image.

-Figures aren't just for images.
+Figures aren't just for images; they're for any self-contained referenced content that's closer to the surrounding body than an `<aside>`.
 Where appropriate, use figures for:

 * Blockquotes, captioned with citations
 * Code snippets, captioned with their purpose